Sausage, White Bean, and Spinach Soup

 It's really easy to convert this recipe into a slow cooker meal.
 Just follow steps one and two from the directions below, browning the sausage and cooking the veggies until softened.
 Then add those to the slow cooker with the remaining ingredients, except for the spinach.
 Cook on low for 4-6 hours.
 Add the spinach during the last ten minutes of cooking, stirring it in until it wilts but remains bright green.

-This recipe is really versatile and you can swap into different proteins, beans, or veggies.
+This recipe is versatile and can be made with different proteins, beans, or veggies.

 - Protein: If you want to make it with another protein like chicken or beef, make sure to bump up the spices so the soup still has plenty of flavor.
 I like to use this Italian sausage seasoning when I use plain ground turkey, chicken, or beef.
 Also if you don't like ground meat in the soup, you could use sliced chicken or turkey sausage links.
 You could also use vegetarian crumbles or sliced vegetarian sausage links for a meatless option.